xipki/xipki/README.md

     ```
     The following steps use $XIPKI_HOME to point to the unpacked folder

-  * Copy the JDBC drivers to folder, currently only databas types MySQL, DB2, Oracle and PostgreSQL
+  * Copy the JDBC drivers to folder, currently only database types MySQL, DB2, Oracle and PostgreSQL
     are configured.
 The JDBC driver of MySQL is contained and this step can be skipped.

     ```sh